 3: Trial Run

 After a short pause, “I can, I can!
-Jakob, what have you done!?”
+Jakub, what have you done!?”

-Jakob laughed, “I’ve harnessed the radio wave!
+He laughed, “I’ve tamed the sub-aether!
 Haha!”
 He danced around the radio.

 “I know, I know!
 What’s for lunch?”

-That night, hunched over the radio on the workbench, Jakob mumbles to himself, “This should amplify the signal … refine the clarity of the … ” Just then their cat hopped onto the workbench, knocking the radio on its side.
+That night, hunched over his workbench, Jakub mumbles to himself, “This should amplify the signal … refine the clarity of the … ” Their cat hopped onto the workbench, knocking the radio on its side.

 He held up his hand, “Listen!”

 The radio spoke, “This is a recorded message broadcasting from Generation Ark One—please respond on this wavelength.
-This is a recorded …” Jakob turned down the volume, but let the message loop.
-With his jaw slightly open, he looked over to Ana.
+This is a recorded …” Jakub turned down the volume, but let the message loop.
+With his jaw slightly open, he looked over to Anneh.

 “Who is it?” she asked.